jerek/Insight/Insight/ReadMe.txt

 RELEASE 7.2 - ???, November ??, 2012
 - Updated to work with WoW patch 5.0.x.
+- Updated some placement adjustments for various classes. (e.g. Monk chi)
+- Better formatting for large values.
+- Renamed mod from JDHP to Insight.

 RELEASE 7.1 - Sunday, October 18, 2009
 - Updated to work with WoW patch 3.2 (that was a long gap too).